Modity/knega/README.md

-`knega changed build` | runs build commands for applications with changes `knega changed analyze` | runs analyze commands for applications with changes `knega all release` | runs release commands for all applications
+`knega changed build` | runs build commands for applications with changes `knega changed analyze` | runs analyze commands for applications with changes `knega all release` | runs release commands for all applications `knega all postrelease` | runs post release commands for all applications `knega all migrate` | runs migrate commands for all applications

 #### Individual actions
 Command | Action